shaladdle/rcopy-rs/README.md

 ========
     rcopy src_dir dst_dir

 This recursively copies all files in src_dir to dst_dir.
-If the transfer is interrupted, rcopy will retry until it completes or an unrecoverable error has occurred. rcopy is not
+If the transfer is interrupted, rcopy will retry until it completes or an unrecoverable error has occurred.
+If your machine crashes during the transfer, the transfer may be resumed by re-executing the original command.

 Status
 ========